Vantara: Mahadevi elephant relocation

-In July 2025, the relocation of an ailing elephant named Mahadevi to Vantara sparked significant controversy.
-The elephant had been kept at a Jain temple in the town of Kolhapur, Maharashtra, for three decades before being moved to Vantara following a high court order.
-The transfer led to "angry protests" in Maharashtra on August 3, 2025.
-Thousands of protestors threatened to boycott of Reliance's Jio Telecom services.
-In response to the criticism, the state's chief minister announced that the government would file a review petition in the Supreme Court seeking to have Mahadevi returned.
-Vantara and PETA continued to show support for the transfer of Mahadevi to rehabilitative services.
+In July 2025, the relocation of an ailing elephant named Mahadevi, also known as Madhuri, to Vantara sparked controversy.
+The elephant had been kept at a Jain temple in Kolhapur, Maharashtra, for three decades before being moved to Vantara following a court order.
+The transfer led to protests in Maharashtra on 3 August 2025, and some protesters threatened to boycott Reliance's Jio telecom services.
+In response to the criticism, the state's chief minister announced that the government would seek a review in the Supreme Court for Mahadevi's return.
+Vantara and PETA India supported the transfer on animal-welfare grounds.